josehu07/hux-kernel/README.md

 $ make
 ```

-Or, if you just want to try out Hux without a development toolchain, download both the [released](https://github.com/josehu07/hux-kernel/releases) kernel image `hux.iso` and the initial file system image `vsfs.img` (a little bit large) to the folder.
+Or, if you just want to try out Hux without a development toolchain, download both the [released](https://github.com/josehu07/hux-kernel/releases) kernel image `hux.iso` and the initial file system image `vsfs.img` (256MB) to the folder.

 To run Hux in QEMU **>= v6.2.0**, do: